Linear Gantry

 Gantry Controller

-The built-in Sequence type is used to manage the transitions from one operation to the next.
+The built-in Sequence class is used to manage the transition from one operation in the sequence to the next operation.
 Each operation is added to the sequence in the order that they should be executed.
 Operations are just functions, which may optionally return a Future<T> object.
-A future is a promise to return a value at some time in the future.
-The Wait.value() function returns a future that is resolved when the value of the first argument is equal to the value of the second argument.
-So the first operation uses this function to wait for the sensor to be blocked.
+A future is a promise, to return a value at some time in the future.
+The Wait.value function returns a future that is resolved when the value of the first argument is equal to the value of the second argument.
+So the first operation uses this function to wait until the sensor is blocked before executing the next operation in the sequence.

-import { type Entity, Component, MotorComponent, SensorComponent, SuctionGripperComponent, Sequence, Wait, Handle } from "prototwin";
+import { type Handle, type Entity, Component, SensorComponent, MotorComponent, SuctionGripperComponent, Sequence, Wait } from "prototwin";

 export class GantryController extends Component {

-public sensor: Handle<SensorComponent>;
+public sensor: Handle<SensorComponent> = this.handle(SensorComponent);

-public horizontal: Handle<MotorComponent>;
+public horizontal: Handle<MotorComponent> = this.handle(MotorComponent);

-public vertical: Handle<MotorComponent>;
+public vertical: Handle<MotorComponent> = this.handle(MotorComponent);

-public gripper: Handle<SuctionGripperComponent>;
+public gripper: Handle<SuctionGripperComponent> = this.handle(SuctionGripperComponent);

 constructor(entity: Entity) {